chrisfand/TagForce1-HD-Remaster/README.md

 # TagForce1-HD-Remaster
-A texture pack for PPSSPP that remasters all cards in Yu-Gi-Oh!
-GX Tag Force for 1080p (4X PSP resolution).
+A texture pack for the PPSSPP emulator that remasters all cards in Yu-Gi-Oh!
+GX Tag Force to 1080p (4X PSP resolution).

 How to Install
 ==============